domin0s13/domin0s13/README.md

 ## 🙋 Hello!
-From this side domin0s and I'm a beginner developer.
+From this side domin0s.
 Currently working on a mystery project 🤖
 ## 📨 Contact
 * Discord -> .domin0s